-The Wings that enclose Core and Greencourt are similarly responsive to the needs of the residents.
-The large open space of the Living Room and Dining Room allows either to expand or contract, or to blend as one for different functions.
-Bedrooms are designed for flexibility for use as office, for one or more beds as needed.
+The Wings that enclose the Core and Greencourt are similarly responsive to the needs of residents.
+The large open space of the Living Room and Dining Room allows either space to expand or contract, or to blend as one for different functions.
+Bedrooms are designed for flexibility for use as office, as den, or for one or more beds as needed.

 Custom furniture designed specifically for the competition house to illustrate the shared principles of flexible, adaptable and combinable, in a modular format is able to be reconfigured and adjusted for diverse needs.
-The dining table and kitchen island are made of identical, smaller components that can be assembled in diverse ways to serve a small family of four at a smaller table, or up to six at the kitchen island, as well as accommodating a dinner party of six, eight or twelve, …and even can add the bedroom desks to the configuration (designed in the same modular manner) which can be enjo to host a gathering of up to 16.
+The dining table and kitchen island are made of identical, smaller components that can be assembled in diverse ways to serve a small family of four at a smaller table, or up to six at the kitchen island, as well as accommodating a dinner party of six, eight or twelve, …and even, when adding the bedroom desks to the configuration (designed in the same modular manner) can host a gathering of up to 16.
 So as a companion, the bedroom closets can be transformed to host the desk (or table), with flexible amounts and types of closet space as needed for different families.
 The kitchen/dining and desk furnishings are not only movable on lockable casters, but are adjustable in height from 28”to 48” above the floor and able to lock together.
 Between alternative heights and various combinations, reACT has illustrated how domestic furniture can reach a new dynamic and responsive level.